zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 console.log(add(1,2));
 ```

-＊While the `.mjs` extension might be tempting for these types of files, browsers are quite strict about the MIME type for JavaScript files.
+＊ While the `.mjs` extension might be tempting for these types of files, browsers are quite strict about the MIME type for JavaScript files.
 Therefore, if your server is configured to return the correct MIME type (`text/javascript`) for `.mjs` files, you can use this extension.
 Otherwise, it's best to stick with the `.js` extension on the browser side for better compatibility.

 ## importmap